-One of the critical components of OSHA Education and a required course for several of EMU PPAT's Safety Certificates returns to EMU PPAT this Summer and Fall, OSHA Course #7505, Introduction to Incident Investigation.
+One of the critical components of OSHA Education and a required course for several of EMU PPAT's Safety Certificates is the OSHA Course #7505, Introduction to Incident Investigation.
 The course covers basic incident investigation procedures and incident analysis techniques, providing students with the skills to conduct effective incident investigations at the workplace.

 Rupp's health and safety experience started at General Motors in the early 1980s when he was asked to help with OSHA efforts to teach ergonomics, fitting a job to a person.
 Since then, he's played a major part in the evolution of OSHA and spent the past 40 years involved with the organization, including acting as the Assistant Director of the UAW Health and Safety Department and one of the earliest instructors at OSHA's education centers.

 Rupp continues teaching after retiring from his day job, partly for the love of keeping workers safe, but also for the health and safety of his marriage.
 "My wife retired three years before me and once I retired we traveled overseas.
 After returning we were sitting at the kitchen table and she looks across the table and told me, 'You're ruining my retirement, you have to go do something.'
 Hence, this is what I do."

 Incidents refer to worksite fatalities, injuries, illnesses, and even close calls.
 The investigation is the first step towards determining why an event occurred and how it may be preventable in the future.